3 Day Itinerary for Rome

 Even though significant sections of the Colosseum no longer exist, it is still a great place to go to learn more about Roman culture and history.
 Here, you can explore the museum, the arena, and secret passages underneath (with a guide only), and be spoiled with sweeping views of Rome from the top floor (with a guide only).

 Make sure to book your tour of the Colosseum at least a week, if not a month, in advance and on the official Colosseum website to avoid being ripped off.
 Qualified archaeologists run the tours of the Colosseum provided through the official website, and entrance to the Roman Forum and Palatine Hill is also included in your ticket.

 We booked the 'Underground and Third Order' tour of the secret passages and top floor, and would recommend doing the same!
 Be mindful that areas of the Colosseum are subject to restoration for lengthy periods, like the underneath passages.

 Once you're done with the first three stops, find a spot somewhere outside the Colosseum to eat your sandwich and drink some water before continuing with your busy day!

-Nearest accommodations to the Colosseum
+Accommodations in close proximity to the Colosseum

-Visit the Colosseum with a tour
+Visit the Colosseum with an experience

 Baths of Trajan